paritytech/polkadot/roadmap/implementers-guide/src/runtime/scheduler.md

 Actions:

-1. Set `SessionStartBlock` to current block number.
+1. Set `SessionStartBlock` to current block number + 1, as session changes are applied at the end of the block.
 1. Clear all `Some` members of `AvailabilityCores`.
 Return all parathread claims to queue with retries un-incremented.
 1. Set `configuration = Configuration::configuration()` (see [`HostConfiguration`](../types/runtime.md#host-configuration))
 1. Determine the number of cores & validator groups as `n_cores`.
 This is the maximum of